Seneca-ICTOER/Intro2C/docs/E-Secondary-Storage/text-files.md

 FILE *identifier;
 ```

-Where `FILE` is the type of the FILE object and identifer is the name of the pointer to the `FILE` object.
+Where `FILE` is the type of the FILE object and identifier is the name of the pointer to the `FILE` object.
 We call this pointer a handle to the object.

-The structure type `FILE` is declared in the `<stdio.h>` header file.
+The [structure](../C-Data-Structures/structures 'Structures') type `FILE` is declared in the `<stdio.h>` header file.
 To allocate memory for a `FILE` pointer, we write:

 ```c
  #include <stdio.h>